-Assessment services is moving
+Assessment services has moved

-For directions, please see the Abbotsford campus map.
+For directions, please see the Abbotsford campus map

 Assessment Services is a supervised testing facility where students can write paper-based and online exams.